Magnusmajo/holbertonschool-hbnb/README.md

 This setup will get the application up and running on your local machine.

+### Model Package

+- **models/base_model.py**: Defines the base class for all models in the application.

+#### BaseModel

+- Initializes a unique ID using UUID and timestamps for creation and updates.
+- Contains a save method to update the updated_at timestamp.
+- Includes an update method that allows updating multiple attributes based on a dictionary input.
+- Has a \_\_repr\_\_ method to return a string representation of the object.

+### Amenity:

+- Inherits from BaseModel.
+- Initializes with a name attribute, which is validated to ensure it is not empty and is less than 50 characters.
+- Overrides the __repr__ method to return a string representation specific to the Amenity class.
+- Contains a save method that updates the updated_at timestamp, although it seems to contain a placeholder comment for saving the amenity.

 ---

 This is a Holberton School Project